FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

 If the Measurer does not return any Trial Effective Duration value, the Controller MUST use the Trial Duration value instead.

+Trial Effective Duration may be any time quantity {::comment}

+    [MB82]: It is obvious, but should we say "positive"?

+    [VP]: Yes.

+    [MK]: TODO
+{:/comment}
-Trial Effective Duration may be any time quantity chosen by the Measurer to be used for time-based decisions in the Controller.
+chosen by the Measurer
+to be used for time-based decisions in the Controller.

 The test report MUST explain how the Measurer computes the returned